firebitsbr/fraud-detection-neuromorphic/docs/PHASE4_COMPLETE.md

 - **Environmental:** 1,500x reduction in carbon footprint
 - **Scientific:** First comprehensive fraud detection benchmark

-**The Neuromorphic Fraud Detection System is now withplete and ready for real-world deployment!**
+**The Neuromorphic Fraud Detection System is now complete and ready for real-world deployment!**

 ---